FULL SITE ACCESS MEMBERSHIP PASS

-This blog documents the restoration of a 1961 Jaguar Mk2 (or Mark II), one of the classic Jaguar saloon cars built between 1959 and 1967 with a 2.4 liter engine, with over 500 pages and 2750 images.
+This site illustrates the restoration of a 1961 Jaguar Mk2 (or Mark II), one of the classic Jaguar saloon cars built between 1959 and 1967 with a 2.4 liter engine, with over 500 pages and 2750 images.
 This is the most comprehensive coverage of the Mk2 available anywhere.

 Disassembly loosely follows Lin Rose’s outstanding ValveChatter blog.
 Rather than simply repeat what Lin has already clearly presented about the Jaguar Mk2, we highlight new material, additional details, or vehicle differences.

 How to navigate